ionic-team/ionic-site/docs/guide/publishing.md

 As you develop your app, you'll want to update it periodically.

-In order for the Google Play Store to accept updated APKs, you'll need to edit the `platforms/android/AndroidManifest.xml` file to increment the `android:versionCode` value.
+In order for the Google Play Store to accept updated APKs, you'll need to edit the `config.xml` file to increment the `version` value, then rebuild the app for release.